seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 At your pleasure.

 **PANDARUS**
-Here, here, here’s an excellent place; here we may
+Here, here, here's an excellent place; here we may
-see most bravely: I’ll tell you them all by their
+see most bravely: I'll tell you them all by their
 names as they pass by; but mark Troilus above the rest.

 **CRESSIDA**